 - The individual can’t stop participating in the activity even though the consequences are adding up.

 If you think you or one of your family members may be struggling, process addiction treatment can help you learn how to address the causes that lead to long-term unhealthy behaviors.
-Call the treatment specialists at Zinnia Healing at (855) 430-9439.
+Call the treatment specialists at Zinnia Health at (855) 430-9439.

 Process Addictions vs. Substance Addictions